barncastle/BitsKit/README.md

 - If the backing field is an integral type, the bit-field will be of the same type.
 Type Casting is supported via `FieldType`.
 - If the backing field is a memory type, the `FieldType` is required as it cannot be inferred.
 - If the backing field is `readonly` or represents a readonly type, the bit-field will also be readonly.
+- Inline Arrays with an integral member type are supported.

 ```c#
 // Constructor for integral backed bit-fields